Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 These folders should hold pre-converted files from remix ingestion.
 The files must be labeled at the end of the filename with `_diffuse`, `_height`, or `_normals` before ingestion.
 Although they don't need to have material IDs, they can be named anything.
 For example, ingesting `jimhadafish_normals.png` will work.

+It will auto set height map displacement to 0.01

 **Example:**

 ![image](https://github.com/Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/assets/90132896/cde97a51-9b26-447f-806a-b6156e1b58f3)